smith8h/SDialogs/README.md

 - `getTextColor()` get accent color.
 - `getHintColor()` get hint color.

-## AlertSDialog
+## ItemsSDialog
-Create new instance of AlertSDialog:
+Create new instance of ItemsSDialog:
 ```java
     ItemsSDialog sdialog = new ItemsSDialog(this);
 ```